webhookrelay/home-assistant/webhookrelay/README.md

 # About

-Webhook Relay addon enables Home Assistant and any other services running inside internal network to receive webhooks from public services such as [IFTTT](https://ifttt.com), [Zapier](https://zapier.com/), Mailgun or pretty much anything.

-It works by opening a connection to the public cloud service and giving you your unique "webhooks inbox" URL which you can supply to 3rd party services.
+Webhook Relay works by opening a connection to the public cloud service and giving you your unique "webhooks inbox" URL or your own subdomain which you can supply to 3rd party services.

 Webhook Relay is particularly useful when: